Pas de la Casa, Andorra: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Check that you choose the correct type.
-Most adapters currently sold are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Take care to pick the correct kind.
+The vast majority of adapters for sale now are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

 Power bank for devices